mcorning/Phronesis-Online/mission-statement.md

 The Phronesis Projects is a nonprofit created after the 2024 election.
 It was one person's answer to a perceived crisis for the American democracy.

-Our missions are implemented in appropriate ways to have the right impact for the right number of people at the right time for each of them.
+Our mission projects are implemented in appropriate ways to have the right impact for the right number of people at the right time for each of them.
+Each project has one thing in common: they illustrate the power of practical wisdom, Phronesis.

-At this writing, we have three Projects in development:
+At this writing, we have four Projects in development:
 - [The Agora](/agora/): Delivered in person at community events.
 - [Praxis](/praxis/): Online surveys returning research-based scores for practical wisdom.
 - [Janus](/janus/): An Obsidian vault for managing personal finance for Social Security Income recipients.
+- Prometheus: An emerging Obsidian vault where we share an emerging culture of wildfire aware and mitigation, the kind of practical wisdom that helps us all be safer together.

 > Your Imaginary Friends